frederico-alves/phonebook/README.md

 ## Further Information

-To get more information on the Phonebook project please feel free to message me or email to fredericoalvesJS@gmail.com or contact@fredericoalves.uk
+To get more information on the Phonebook project please feel free to message me or email to fredericoalves.info@gmail.com